 Companies offering the Solar Pump Systems for Irrigation:

-Giving the potential economic opportunity, there has been many companies offering solar pumping systems, from giant companies such as Jain Irrigation, Tata Power Solar, Moserbaer, Shakti Pumps (India), Jain Irrigation Systems, Topsun Energy Ltd, Duke Plasto Technique Pvt.
+Giving the potential economic opportunity, there have been many companies offering solar pumping systems, from giant companies such as Jain Irrigation, Tata Power Solar, Moserbaer, Shakti Pumps (India), Jain Irrigation Systems, Topsun Energy Ltd, Duke Plasto Technique Pvt.
 Ltd, Kirloskar Pvt, and SunEdison, to smaller companies such as Claro and Atom Solar.
 It doesn’t mean that the solar pumps are cheap.
-A one horsepower solar pump can cost approximately 1Lakh Rupees— and the upfront cost typically unbearable for most small, marginal rural farmers with a couple hectares of land or less.
-And despite the number of subsidies by the state and federal level in India, there are only about 12,000 solar pumps have been installed nationwide.
+A one horsepower solar pump can cost approximately 1Lakh Rupees— and the upfront cost typically unbearable for most small, marginal rural farmers with a couple of hectares of land or less.
+And despite the number of subsidies at the state and federal level in India, there are only about 12,000 solar pumps have been installed nationwide.

-The Ministry of New and Renewable Energy (MNRE) has introduced a five-year program, Solar Pumping Program for Irrigation and Drinking Water, in 2014-15 which provides a financial support of Rs 400 crores for the installing 10 lakh solar water pumping systems around the country for irrigation and drinking water needs.
-This scheme is implemented through the state governments that can either carry out solar pumping projects or offer financing through NABARD, all the commercial banks and other financial agencies for the farmers to encourage solar water pumping.
+The Ministry of New and Renewable Energy (MNRE) has introduced a five-year program, Solar Pumping Program for Irrigation and Drinking Water, in 2014-15 which provides financial support of Rs 400 crores for installing 10 lakh solar water pumping systems around the country for irrigation and drinking water needs.
+This scheme is implemented through the state governments that can either carry out solar pumping projects or offer financing through NABARD, all the commercial banks, and other financial agencies for the farmers to encourage solar water pumping.

-All the states are offering subsidies to promote usage of solar water pumps.
+All the states are offering subsidies to promote the usage of solar water pumps.
 In the budget 2017-18, the Andhra government has announced the distribution of solar pump sets to farmers at subsidized prices.
 And the Haryana government had offered a 90 percent subsidy to encourage solar water pumps among farmers.

-Read: Fish Hatchery Business.
+Read this: Fish Hatchery Business.

 Do the Solar Pump Systems work in all the seasons?